GrzesiekKozdroj/full-stack-udemy-course/README.md

 }
 ```

 Where `YOUR_UNIQ_KEY` is the key you obtain from your accounts with corresponding providers: mongoDB. google, stripe, send grid, whereas `cookieKey` can be any random set of your own characters in form of string.
+Then in new terminal run command `npx ngrok http 5000` this will proviedd you with two web addresses, then go to [https://app.sendgrid.com/settings/mail_settings](https://app.sendgrid.com/settings/mail_settings), click on __edit__ button next to __event webhook__ and paste one of the web addresses provided from __ngrok__, adding at th end `/api/surveys/webhooks` so your whole web address will look like `https://2b74e8dc90f9.ngrok.io/api/surveys/webhooks`.
 Once all of the above is done you can run command 'npm run dev' inside project's root folder.
+Log in with your google account, add credits yousing stripe, which is in testing mode and will accept a card with number 4242 4242 4242 4242 with any future axpiry date and any security code.
+Then click on __emailer logo and on bit __+__ button to create and send new survey.

 ## Features